Zach-Deladev/php-codesnippets/readme.md

 ![alt text](./media/php-dashboard.png)

+The dashboard page is a personalized homepage that is accessible only after a user logs in to the website.
+It is designed to provide users with an overview of their account information and to allow them to access all of the features and benefits of the website from a single location.

+At the top of the page, the user's username is prominently displayed in the navbar, providing a personalized touch and a sense of ownership over their account.
+In addition, there is a logout button located in the navbar, allowing the user to quickly and easilylog out of the website when they are finished using it.

 Dashboard.php
 This code establishes a connection to a database and starts a session.
 It checks whether the user is logged in and redirects them to the "index.php" page if not.
 The HTML document displays a greeting and the user's name, along with a logout button that takes the user to a logout.php page.

-Overall, these PHP scripts provide a secure and efficient way to manage user accounts and store user data in databases.
+Overall, this PHP script provides a secure and efficient way to manage user accounts and store user data in databases.
 They use standardized coding techniques and error handling to ensure long-term reliability and ease of maintenance.